Treblle/treblle-node/README.md

 ## Getting started

 Next, create a FREE account on <https://treblle.com> to get an API key and Project ID.
-After you have those simply initialize Treblle in your **app.js** file like so:
+After you have those simply initialize Treblle in your **app.js** file like so for Express:

 ```js
 const app = express();